shopsys/shopsys/docs/administration/grid-data-sources.md

 $dataSource = new ArrayDataSource($domainData, 'id');
 ```
 ## [`MoneyConvertingDataSourceDecorator`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Component/Grid/MoneyConvertingDataSourceDecorator.php)
 A decorator that can be applied to any of the data sources described above.
-It provides conversion of monetary values in a data set to [`Money` value object](../model/how-to-work-with-money.md#money-class).
+It converts monetary values in a data set to [`Money` value object](../model/how-to-work-with-money.md#money-class).

 ### Example of usage
 ```php